philipcdavis/reactfordesign.github.io/src/posts/terminal.md

 Documents $
 ```

-To do this, we need to edit a `.bash_profile` file which allows us to customize our terminal further.
+To do this, we need to edit a `.bash_profile` file (`.zprofile` if you're running MacOS Catalina) which allows us to customize our terminal further.
 The `.bash_profile` file is located in the home `~` directory.
 If you run ls and you don't see it, it's because it's a dot file.
 Dot files are hidden by default, but we can see them if we add parameters to our `ls` command.